-The silver lining is that power suppliers and customers can work together to help prevent some of these outages and to safely endure them when they occur.
+However, power suppliers and customers can work together to help prevent outages and to safely endure them when they occur.

 What is a Flex Alert?